arangodb/docs/3.9/arangosearch-views.md

 - **inBackground** (_optional_; type: `boolean`; default: `false`)

   If set to `true`, then no exclusive lock is used on the source collection during View index creation, so that it remains basically available.
+  `inBackground` is an option that can be set when adding links.
+It does not get persisted as it is not a View property, but only a one-off option.
 Also see:
   [Creating Indexes in Background](indexing-index-basics.html#creating-indexes-in-background)

 ### View Properties